wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/adv_configuration.md

   could spoof requests to the provisioning server to create a huge amount of devices, creating a denial-of-service condition.

-That said, starting from Wazo 16.08, Wazo adds [Fail2ban](http://www.fail2ban.org/) support to the provisioning server to drastically lower the likelihood of such attacks.
+That said, Wazo adds [Fail2ban](http://www.fail2ban.org/) support to the provisioning server to drastically lower the likelihood of such attacks.
 Every time a request for a file potentially containing sensitive information is requested, a log line is appended to the `/var/log/wazo-provd-fail2ban.log` file, which is monitored by fail2ban.
 The same thing happens when